-The Corporation's auditors are Thompson Penner & Lo LLP, who have prepared an independent auditors' report dated June 6, 2013 in respect of the Corporation's consolidated financial statements as at December 31, 2012 and 2011 Thompson Penner & Lo has advised that they are independent with respect to the Corporation within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of British Columbia and the rules of the US Securities and Exchange Commission.
+The Corporation's auditors are Calvista LLP, who have prepared an independent auditors' report dated March 28, 2014 in respect of the Corporation's consolidated financial statements as at December 31, 2013 and 2012.
+Calvista LLP has advised that they are independent with respect to the Corporation within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of British Columbia.